 Coping with stress: As children get older, they use a greater variety of coping strategies and more cognitive strategies.
 Teachers can guide students in developing effective strategies for coping with stressful events, such as terrorist attacks and hurricanes, by providing reassurance, encouraging children to talk about disturbing feelings, and helping them make sense of what happened.

-Keep your children Engage in some Activities at home both physically and mentally to boost up the growth Because if your child is mentally and physically Strong, SO it can make your children happy and active for any challenge.
+Keep your children Engaged in some Activities at home both physically and mentally to boost up their growth Because if your child is mentally and physically Strong, SO it can make your children happy and active for any challenge.

 (-ARTICLE IS WRITTEN BY AUTHOR QURAT-UL-AIN-)